superchris/codemash-2024/index.md

   - An thin abstraction over WebSockets
 - Erlang/OTP: 25 years of distributed computing lessons
 - Extremely light-weight processes to manage state
+  - Each connection has their own process and state
 - High availabity, concurrent

 ---

-# Some observations
+# Things we like
 - Bi-directional
-- Serve it from anywhere (include file://)
+- Serve HTML from anywhere (include file://)
 - No longer request/response
   - Event oriented
   - PubSub